-The Operational Risk Management (ORM) team establishes and oversees the design, implementation and maintenance of the Operational Risk Management Framework (ORMF).
-The ORM Framework (ORMF) establishes standards for consistent identification, measurement, monitoring, reporting and management of operational risk across Citi which are designed to lead to effective anticipation and mitigation of operational risk and improved loss experience.
+The Operational Risk Management (ORM) team establishes and oversees the design, implementation and maintenance of the Operational Risk Management Policy, an integral part of the Citi Enterprise Risk Management Framework (ERMF).
+The ORM Policy establishes standards for consistent identification, measurement, monitoring, reporting and management of operational risk across Citi which are designed to lead to effective anticipation and mitigation of operational risk and improved loss experience.
 It also provides an enterprise-wide assessment framework for significant current and emerging operational risks.
 This approach furthers business ownership and accountability in terms of risk management, supported by the ORM team.

 Citi's Operational Risk Framework includes a governance structure that supports core operational risk management activities of anticipation, mitigation and recovery by three lines of defence which are the Business Management and a number of corporate functions (i.e. Chief Administrative Office, Finance, Enterprise Operations and Technology, Global Public Affairs), independent risk oversight (i.e. Independent Compliance Risk Management and Independent Risk Management), and Internal Audit.
-Additionally, there are enterprise control and support functions (i.e. Legal, Human Resources).
+Additionally, there are enterprise control functions (i.e. Legal, Human Resources).